KAN-Koopman Based Rapid Detection Of Battery Thermal Anomalies With Diagnostics Guarantees: Preliminaries

 Koopman operator (KO) is a powerful tool for model-free analysis of dynamical systems with uncertainty, nonlinearity, and complexity using computationally efficient algorithms and limited data \cite{budivsic2012applied}.
 Let us define the nonlinear dynamics of the system as $ {x}_{k+1} = g(x_k,u_k)$ with measurements $y_k = h(x_k)$.
 Here $x \in \mathbb{R}^i$, $u \in \mathbb{R}^j$, and $y \in \mathbb{R}^l$ are, respectively, state vector, control input, and measured output. $h : \mathbf{X} \rightarrow \mathbb{R}^l$ denotes the nonlinear output function, and the system dynamics $g: \mathbb{R}^i \times \mathbb{R}^j \rightarrow \mathbb{R}^i$ is a continuously differentiable nonlinear function.
 To define KO to approximate this system, let us consider an infinite-dimensional Hilbert space of observable functions $\mathcal{F}$.
 Then, the set of KO on this space, $\mathcal{K} : \mathcal{F} \rightarrow \mathcal{F}$ is defined using the complex-valued Koopman eigenfunctions (KEF), $\theta \in \mathcal{F}$ such that $\theta :\mathbb{R}^i \rightarrow \mathbb{C}$, and the corresponding Koopman eigenvalues (KEV), $\lambda \in \mathbb{C}$, as \cite{budivsic2012applied}:

 We assume that the space $\mathcal{F}$ is spanned by infinitely many KEFs as $\mathcal{F} =\text{span} \{\theta_p \}_{p = 1}^\infty$ and the output function $h(x_k)$ also lies on $\mathcal{F}$.
 Then $h(x)$ can be expanded in terms of KEFs as $ h(x_k) = \sum_{p=1}^{\infty} \theta_p (x_k,u_k) v_p^h$ \cite{surana2016linear}.
 Here the Koopman Modes (KM) $v_p^{h} \in \mathbb{C}^l$ are the projection coefficients of ${h}(x)$ onto the space $\mathcal{F}$.
 Next, we utilize the delay embedding to obtain the finite approximation of the linear model as ${z}_{k+1} = Az_k + Bu_k$; $ y_k = C z_k$ \cite{budivsic2012applied}.
 Here, $ z_k$, $A, B$, and $C$ contain, respectively, the KEFs $\theta_i$s, KEVs $\lambda_i$s, and KMs $v^h_i$s.
 We deploy delay embedding over a moving learning window of $W_l$ observations to approximate the Koopman model, and generate predictions for the next $W_p$ observations, such that the generated predictions for $y_k$ and the evolved KEFs ${z}_k$ over $W_p $ remain bounded.
 The windows slide ahead with $W_p$ amount after each cycle of prediction.
 In particular, we rearrange the available data during the learning window to obtain a Hankel matrix $X_b$ using the first $W_l-1$ observations, a shifted matrix $X_s$ using the last $W_l-1$ observations, and an input matrix $U_b$ (detailed formulation of these matrices can be found in \cite{GHOSH2025AE}).
-Then, the Koopman model can be approximated solving the optimization problems posed as:
+Then, the Koopman model can be approximated solving the optimization problems posed as: \ Here, $\Upsilon^T \!\!= \! $, $ \Lambda \!=\! $.
+With these preliminaries on KAN and KO, next, we discuss our problem framework.